School attendance barriers: Tanya and Jyoti’s stories

 We’re on hand to support parents, when you need us.

-“She began having severe anxiety when faced with going into school.
+“She began having severe anxiety.
 I think it’s due to the amount of people – she really struggles with it.
-It started quite gradually, with her missing the occasional day of school but has since got to the point where she isn’t attending at all.”
+It started with her missing the occasional day of school, but it's got to the point where she isn’t attending at all.”

 Tanya has tried accessing support for her daughter through her doctors, counselling and part time arrangements with the school.

 “Nothing has worked.
-She just doesn’t have the confidence to face going into school.
+She just doesn’t have the confidence to go to school.
 She wants to learn and has always been the top of her class.
-The longer this goes on the worse things will be for her.”
+The longer this goes on, the worse things will become for her.”

 “I had a call saying I could be prosecuted if she didn’t attend.
 I was in tears and had nowhere to turn.”

 “I went online and started searching for advice for parents in my situation.
 That’s when I came across Action for Children’s Parent Talk service.
-It really helped calm me down and it was reassuring that I was not the only person going through this.”
+It really helped and was reassuring that I was not the only person going through this.”

 Tanya is currently looking into options for remote learning or home schooling to help her daughter access education.